 Most online job opportunities will be geared toward Chinese students.
 Other areas that are moving toward online platforms include Japan and South Korea.
 Some examples of lessons students are looking for include: Basic conversational English (Free Talk), Business English, IELTS English, essay writing, and reading analysis.

-VIPKID is one of the most reputable employers, where you can teach English online to young Chinese learners.
+VIPKID is one of the most reputable online teaching companies.
+They are always hiring North Americans with a degree and some experience as online teachers.
 Read our comprehensive guide on how to become a VIPKID teacher.

 Check out some of these great online teaching companies, too, to get started: